goldsborough/clang-expand/README.md

 impacting other features (such as readability of the expanded code).
 A simple example is when you have a function taking a parameter and you pass a variable called `x` as an argument.
 If `x` is already used for something else inside the function, there will be a collision.
-This can be detected in clang-expand, no problem, and solved by mangling the name somehow (e.g. appending `_expanded`).
+This can be detected in clang-expand -- no problem -- and solved by mangling the name somehow (e.g. appending `_expanded`).
-However, this reduces the readability of the produced expansion.
-This means clang-expand will generally not work well with recursive functions.
+However, this reduces the readability of the produced expansion and is therefore not done.
+Note that this means clang-expand will generally not work well with recursive functions.

 The bottom line is that the produced code will not always be valid, but you'll most likely not care, since you probably just want to see what the code would